2-REC/hugo-myblog-theme/README.md

   * Types:
     * Single: Single header
     * Multi: Slides
+        * Uses the "Cycle" library for the slideshow.
+            **NOTE:** The "swipe" feature is not handled here.
     * Custom: Defined in "custom-header.html"
     * None: No entry in "params" => No header
   * Slides: